gabrielsoltz/ess-gitlab/README.md

 ### Optional Arguments

 - `--gitlab_token`: Gitlab API token with sufficient scope and privileges.
 - `--jsonfile`: Generates JSON file with output (inventory or baseline).
-Default: True
+Use --no-jsonfile, or omit, to not write to file.
+- `--jsonprint`: Print JSON to stdout.
+Use --no-jsonprint, or omit, to not write to stdout.
 - `--baseline`: Defines where is the baseline file.
 Default: `baselines/default.yml`
 - `--log`: Logger level.
 Valid Options: ERROR, INFO or DEBUG.
 Default: ERROR
+- `--totalonly`: Only write total project findings to stdout.

 ## Baselines